-It will take place on Thursday evenings from 7:00 to 8:30pm via Zoom from October 1 to December 10 or 17.
+It will take place on Thursday evenings from 7:00 to 8:30pm via Zoom from October 1 to December 17.
 The group will be led by leaders of different races – see the biographies below.
 Together, we can courageously endeavor healthy dialogue and transformation of our communities.

 *Note: We are excited to hear that many different churches (Grace Chapel, Mars Hill Fellowship, Revive Community Church, Brockton Assembly of God, New City Church, Anthem Church, and City Church) have already done the Be the Bridge curriculum.
 This spring we are planning to re-launch this group and focus more towards the systemic side of racism, with locally-focused resources and speakers who are working in a particular aspect of justice (education, housing, police reform, incarceration, economic disparities, health disparities, etc.) to present to the group and inspire locally-focused action.
 If you know of someone who would be a good fit for this, please email us at firstname.lastname@example.org!

 Rev. Jacob Urena